mohankumargupta/menwiz/README.md

 main.cpp: The main setup and loop functions are here. main.h: You will find constants and funtion declarations here.
 Configuration.h: This contains user-configurable settings.

+TODO
+1. Add an option to Configuration to allow you to choose between LiquidCrystal.h (parallel) and LiquidCrystal_I2C.h (i2C)
+2. encoder functionality (both the one attached to LCD and linear encoders XYZ)